 A popular misconception is that cats age seven years (in human years) for each calendar year.
 In fact, feline aging is much more rapid during the first two years of life.
-A cat reaches the approximate human age of 15 during its first year, then 24 at age 2.
-Each year thereafter, it ages approximately four “cat years” for every calendar year.
-Thus, a 5-year-old feline would be approximately 36 in cat years.
+A cat reaches the approximate human age of 15 during his first year, then 24 at age 2.
+Each year thereafter, a cat ages approximately four cat years for every calendar year.
+Thus, a cat who is 5 in cat years would be approximately 36 in human years.

 Note: It should be remembered that a cat who lives outdoors ages far more quickly, perhaps even twice as fast, than an indoor cat.
 Scroll to the bottom of this article to see a chart for easy comparison.

 - A Cat’s Teeth: Teeth are a great indicator of a cat’s age in cat years.
 Older cats tend to have more staining than younger cats, assuming the previous owner was negligent in brushing the cat’s teeth.
 And a kitten’s teeth first come in between two to four weeks; their more permanent set appears at around four months of age.
 So if you open a cat’s mouth and find permanent, white teeth, the feline is likely to be around a year old.
 Some yellowing might place the cat between 1 and 2, and tartar build-up on all the teeth indicates that the cat could be between 3 and 5.
 Missing teeth may mean you have a senior cat on your hands.